MysteryPancake/Houdini-Fun/Lerp.md

 # Houdini Lerp and Fit
 `lerp()` and `fit()` are two functions you'll use constantly.
-They let you remap a value linearly, great for interpolation and extrapolation.
+They let you remap linearly, great for interpolation and extrapolation.

-If you've ever wondered how they work, look no further!
+If you've ever wondered how they work, look no further.
 I remade them on my [After Effects Fun](https://github.com/MysteryPancake/After-Effects-Fun) page, so let's port them to VEX!

-For a great resource on deriving them yourself, check out [Simon](https://www.youtube.com/watch?v=YJB1QnEmlTs) and [Freya's](https://www.youtube.com/watch?v=aVwxzDHniEw) videos.
+For a great resource on deriving them yourself, check out [Simon](https://www.youtube.com/watch?v=YJB1QnEmlTs) and [Freya's](https://www.youtube.com/watch?v=aVwxzDHniEw) videos!

 ## `lerp()`
 Lerp takes two values and performs a weighted sum based on a factor.